underwriteyourlife/jekyll-now/_posts/2017-10-03-whyareyourcaloriessolow.md

 - "q&a"
 ---

-A question that a lot of people, specifically off of Reddit where I post photos of my weekly meal preps, ask is "why are your calories so low?".
+A question that a lot of people, specifically people from Reddit, ask is "why are your calories so low?".
 Its a good question!
 For most people 1300ish kcal/day is not nearly enough to maintain their weight.

 I appreciate the support I get from people who clarify that different people have different needs.
 As a 130 pound woman, I do not need as many calories as my 210 pound boyfriend.
 However, I do realize that this number is lower than what I need to maintain my weight.
 But don't worry!
 I do eat stuff other than what I meal prep, and its for that reason in particular that I choose to meal prep lower-calorie dishes.